Pragith/pragith/pragith-net/app/content/blog/2023/2023-05-15-token-tax-gpt4-economics.md

 ## Conclusion

 Intelligence is now a commodity, but it is a tiered commodity.
 You don't use a Ferrari to drive to the grocery store.
 You don't use GPT-4 to extract a JSON field.

+## What I Would Add to the Router

+I would add budget-aware routing.
+If a team exceeds its monthly budget, the default model should downgrade automatically unless there is an approved exception.

+The other missing piece is evaluation.
+If GPT-3.5 fails a task three times in a row, the router should escalate to GPT-4 for that class of prompts.
+Cost control should never be blind to quality.